eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the CLI receives the list of configs from the Ankaios Server via CLI communication interface, the CLI shall sort the list by TODO: define a criteria.
+When the CLI receives the list of configs from the Ankaios Server via CLI communication interface, the CLI shall sort the list by alphanumerical criteria.

 Tags:
-- CliCommands

-Needs:
-- impl
-- utest

-#### CLI shall filter the list of configs
-`swdd~cli-shall-filter-list-of-configs~1`

-When the CLI receives the list of configs from the Ankaios Server via CLI communication interface, the CLI shall filter the configs from the server using filtering criteria entered by the user in the command.

-Tags:
-- Cli
 - CliCommands

 Needs: